totoberni/TAETPU/README.md

 │   │   ├── mount.sh              # Script to mount files to TPU VM
 │   │   ├── run.sh                # Script to execute files on TPU VM
 │   │   ├── scrap.sh              # Script to remove files from TPU VM
-│   │   ├── mount_run_scrap.sh    # All-in-one script to mount, run, and clean up
-│   │   ├── synch.sh              # Enhanced script for syncing and watching code changes (CI/CD)
+│   │   └── synch.sh              # Enhanced script for syncing and watching code changes (CI/CD)
-│   │   └── monitor_tpu.sh        # Self-contained TPU monitoring script
 ├── src/                          # Source code for the project │   ├── setup/                    # Setup scripts and configuration
 │   │   ├── scripts/              # Scripts for setting up the environment